Published on in Parents PACK

 - Although COVID-19 mRNA vaccines are new, this type of vaccine has been studied in people before. mRNA vaccines against HIV, rabies, Zika and flu have been tested in phase 1 and phase 2 trials in people.
 The technology has also been used in clinical trials as a way to treat some cancers.
-Even though these products have not been licensed for use in people, these efforts provided important information about mRNA technology and its safety.
+Even though these products have not been licensed for use in people, the reasons have not related to safety.
+In fact, these efforts allowed us to accumulate important preliminary information about mRNA technology and its safety, which was useful when considering it for COVID-19 vaccines.

-- mRNA is made and used in protein production in all cells of our bodies.
+- mRNA is made and used in protein production in all cells of our bodies every day.
 As such, cells have mechanisms in place to ensure that no protein is made in quantities greater than needed.
 One way this happens is that mRNA has a “poly(A) tail.”
 In the cytoplasm, this tail ensures mRNA decay.
 As the mRNA is used to make proteins in the cell, the length of the poly(A) tail decreases, until it is too short for the mRNA to continue being used as a protein blueprint.
 Once this happens, the mRNA breaks down and is removed as cellular debris.
 This process limits how long mRNA remains in the cytoplasm — and, therefore, how much protein is produced.

 As such, poly(A) tails ensure that the cell breaks down the vaccine mRNA in a timely manner.
 Likewise, this understanding allows scientists to design vaccine-delivered mRNA in a way that ensures it does not stay in the cell longer than needed to generate immunity.

 Because of the knowledge gained with other vaccines, the FDA required companies making COVID-19 vaccines to follow trial participants for a minimum of eight weeks before they could submit their data for approval.
 Likewise, the participants in the vaccine trials continue to be followed even though the vaccines have been approved for use.